jorishr/notes-on-javascript/_basics/operators/rest-spread_operator.md

 sumArguments(1, 2, 3, 4, 5) // -> 15
 ```
 ## Spread operator for arrays
 When used outside the function parameter declaration `...` is called the spread operator.
-It spreads out an array as comma seperated values into another array.
+It spreads out an array as comma separated values into another array.
 ```js
 var arr1 = [1, 2, 3];
 var arr2 = [4, 5, 6];